-Jacob Rees Mogg to host GB News show
+Jacob Rees-Mogg to host GB News show

 But its chairman and lead presenter Andrew Neil resigned just three months after it went on air.

-The channel's editorial director Mick Booker described its latest addition, Mr Rees-Mogg, as "an authentic and authoritative voice of the Tory backbenches with his trademark common sense, refreshing directness, and an impish sense of fun."
+The channel's editorial director Mick Booker described its latest addition, Mr Rees-Mogg, as "an authentic and authoritative voice of the Tory backbenches with his trademark common sense, refreshing directness, and an impish sense of fun".

 He added that the new programme "will embrace a range of guests and viewpoints from all sides of politics but will also explore some of Jacob's other wide-ranging interests".